RS Runtime Security Documentation

 Linux hosts

-Track host process execution, file drift, and network runtime events.
+Track host process execution, file drift, and network runtime events for VMs, bare metal, and edge hosts.

 1. Confirm host telemetry in Runtime Overview.